Staff Engineer vs. Principal Engineer: What Separates These Technical Leadership Roles

 In remote environments, this distinction becomes more pronounced.
 Staff engineers participate in specific team standups and domain discussions.
 Principal engineers synchronize distributed groups around shared architectural visions, often across multiple time zones and product lines.

-Technical Ownership
+Technical ownership

 Staff engineers have depth within specific technical areas.
 You become the authority on particular datastores, runtimes, or reliability platforms.
 Your expertise lies in understanding edge cases and keeping critical systems operational.